 Each node fulfills one of the three different roles:

-Root node (RN): this node receives data from the rest of the network.
-This node , and acts as a bridge between the WSN and theframework.
+Root node (RN): this node receives data from the rest of the network , and acts as a bridge between the WSN and the rest of the framework.
 The root sends these messages to the controller via an XML parser.
+It also receives commands from the controller and disseminates these into the WSN

-Anchor node (AN): this node has a known location, and broadcasts a message with hishis =R position and ID to the blind nodes.
-The node also transmits hishis sensor data to the root with the sensor message.
+Anchor node (AN): this node has a known location, and broadcasts a message with its ID to the blind nodes and anchor nodes for calibration.
+The node also transmits its sensor data to the root with the sensor message.

-Blind node (BN): this node has an unknown location and receive =G: subject-verb agreement broadcast messages from the anchor nodes.
-The node uses this message =G: sg. vs. pl. to determine the RSS, and transmits the RSS together with thethe position and ID of the anchor(node?) to the root within the location message.
-The blind node also transmits hishis =R sensor data to the root with the sensor message.
+Blind node (BN): this node has an unknown location and receives broadcast messages from the anchor nodes.
+The node uses these messages to determine the RSS, and transmits the RSS together with the ID of the anchor node to the root within the location message.
+The blind node also transmits its sensor data to the root with the sensor message.

-There are 3 =ST different data messages which are collected from the wireless network:
+There are three different data messages which are collected from the wireless network:

 Sensor messages, which contain the data collected by the sensors of the nodes